slaout/cucumber-jvm/README.md

 This works only for Java.
 This is not implemented for other JVM languages.
 If you need them, you're encouraged to [compare the code of this branch with cucumber-jvm master branch](https://github.com/cucumber/cucumber-jvm/compare/master...slaout:continue-next-steps-for-exceptions?expand=1) to see how it's implemented (it really only a few lines of code).
 Feel free to post patches of pull requests to make it work with other languages: I did not have the time not the knowledge to implement the solution for all languages.

 ## Usage
-This project is based on Cucumber-JVM 1.2.4, and all of its artifactId are available in the new groupId "com.github.slaout.fork.info.cukes".
+This project is based on Cucumber-JVM 1.2.4, and all of its artifactId are available in the new groupId "com.github.slaout.fork.info.cukesthreads".

 First add the following repository to your user's settings.xml or to your project's pom.xml:
 ```xml